 I prefer to have slightly longer sessions of 70 minutes for couples, as I have found it works better.

 I trained with The Tavistock Centre for Couple Relationships, and did my Masters degree in couple work at The Relate Institute.

 I have also done training with Andrew Austin in Metaphors of Movement, a fascinating approach to language and how we talk about our difficulties.

 I am a registered member of BACP and am bound by their code of conduct.
 This includes requirements for proper training, professional supervision, ongoing update training, and insurance.

-I am also a member of Relate's register of professional counsellors.
+I also worked as a qualified practitioner at Relate, until the branch was closed by lockdown.
 Relate is the largest UK organisation dedicated to providing couple counselling.
 It was previously known as the Marriage Guidance Council.